leolelego/Brickie-iOS/README.md

-# Brickie: Your BrickSet Companion for iOS
+# Brickie: The BrickSet Companion for iOS

 Brickie is an iOS application powered by the BrickSet API which permit to make a collection of your LEGO sets and minifigures.